Summer Safety

 As cyclists of all ages take to our sunny streets, it’s important to suit up properly with a fitted bicycle helmet!

-Learn more about Bicycle Helmet Safety including FREE fittings and giveaways for the entire family >>
+Learn more about Bicycle Helmet Safety including FREE fittings & giveaways >>

 Drowning is a leading cause of injury-related death in youth — in Washington state, an average of 17 children and teens drown each year.
 It is important to stress that no single intervention is fully protective.
 Rather, multiple layers of protection are recommended.

-Learn more about Drowning Prevention >>
+Learn more about Drowning Prevention & Water Safety >>

-Too often pleasure outings turn tragic—as a boat operator, passenger, or concerned individual, YOU can help prevent injury on our waterways.
+Too often pleasure outings turn tragic—as a boat operator, passenger, or concerned individual, you can help prevent injury on our waterways.

-Being TOO HOT for TOO LONG can become problematic at any agetoo much heat is not safe for anyone!
+Being TOO HOT for TOO LONG can become problematic at any age—too much heat is not safe for anyone!

 It is even riskier if you are older and/or have health problems.
 Older adults may be more likely to have heat-related health problems.
 Being hot for too long can cause hyperthermia which is a heat-related illness.